Inflatable SUP or a Hard shell SUP?

 Clothing makes a huge difference in the UK too:

-Try before you buy (Woodmill & Lymington)
+Try before you buy at The SUP Company

 If you’re on the fence, the quickest way to decide is to paddle both.
 We run a proper try-before-you-buy setup where you can compare boards back-to-back and leave knowing what feels right.